chris-susantooo/P2PChat/README.md

 # P2PChat
 An academic project on implementing a P2P and client-server architecture chat program using Python.
-This project is the result of work from COMP3234 Computer and Communication Networks from HKUCS.
+This project is the result of work from COMP3234 Computer and Communication Networks from HKU CS.

 ## Prerequisites
 Python 3 is required for running this project.
 If not installed, please visit the [download site](https://www.python.org/).